theroncross/guides/source/localizable/components/wrapping-content-in-a-component.md

 ```

 Supporting different editing styles will require different body components to provide special validation and highlighting.
-To load a different body component based on editing style, you can yield the component using the component helper and hash helper.
+To load a different body component based on editing style, you can yield the component using the [`component helper`](http://emberjs.com/api/classes/Ember.Templates.helpers.html#method_component) and [`hash helper`](http://emberjs.com/api/classes/Ember.Templates.helpers.html#method_hash).
+Here, the appropriate component is assigned to a hash using nested helpers and yielded to the template.
+Notice `editStyle` being used as an argument to the component helper.

 ```app/templates/components/blog-post.hbs
 <h2>{{title}}</h2>
 <div class="body">{{yield (hash body=(component editStyle))}}</div>
 ```

-Once yielded the data can be accessed within wrapped content by referencing the `as` variable.
+Once yielded, the data can be accessed by the wrapped content by referencing the `post` variable.
 Now a component called `markdown-style` will be rendered in `{{post.body}}`.

 ```app/templates/index.hbs
 {{#blog-post editStyle="markdown-style" postData=myText as |post|}}